How Do I Get A Hiking or Camping Permit For Havasupai and Havasu Falls?

 Know Before You Book

-- Reservations open Feb 1st and are GONE ALMOST INSTANTLY
+- Reservations open Feb 1st for the next 12 months are GONE ALMOST INSTANTLY

 - Full payment is required when making the reservation

 - There is only one name on the reservation – and a reservation is only valid if the person named on the reservation is present when you checkin in the Supai Village (10 miles down into the Grand Canyon).